-The Company's Certificate of Incorporation and Bylaws provide that the number of directors on the Board shall be fixed from time to time by the Board of Directors but shall not be less than three nor more than 15 persons.
-The number of directors is currently fixed at eight, but will be reduced to seven as of the date of the Annual Meeting.
+The Company's Amended and Restated Certificate of Incorporation and Second Amended and Restated Bylaws provide that the number of directors on the Board be fixed from time to time by the Board but shall not be less than three nor more than 15 persons.
+In anticipation of the retirement of Mr. Maxwell, the Board recently added Liane K. Hinrichs as a new director.
+The Board size is temporarily fixed at eight but will be reduced to seven as of the date of the Annual Meeting.
 Directors hold office until the next annual meeting of the stockholders of the Company or until their successors have been elected and qualified.
-Vacancies may be filled by a majority vote of the remaining directors based on the recommendations of the Nominating and Corporate Governance Committee.